Chandu12304/DBMS-MySQL/prog3/query4.md

 - **Why `MAX(Rev_Stars)`?** → Finds the highest rating for each movie.
 - **Why `GROUP BY`?** → Groups results by movie title so we get one row per movie.
 - **Why `ORDER BY`?** → Sorts results alphabetically by movie title.

-Let me know if you need more clarification!